 If you decide on adoption, you will place your baby with adoptive parents, who will receive full parental rights.

 Do I get to choose the adoptive family?

 Yes — it is completely up to you to decide who will raise your baby.
 Additionally, all adoptive parents must complete a thorough screening process, ensuring that your baby will be in a safe and loving home.

 How will my child feel if I choose adoption?

-Because most of today’s adoptions are open or semi-open, your child will not grow up with the same questions adoptees in the past had.
+Because most of today’s adoptions are open or semi-open, your child will not grow up with the same questions adoptees had in the past.
 Most adopted children today know about their birth mothers from the very beginning, allowing them to fully understand their adoption story.